 Some recent reconsideration requests brings us again to the question that GAC’s “late” advice increases uncertainty that cannot be solved trough the reconsideration {there is another black hole here: should GAC should be closer to the PDP process or closer to the reconsideration process........}.
 Although there is a parallel discussion on bringing GAC “earlier” into the PDP process, GAC still lacks a clear policy of direct and permanent participation in the PDP.

 Related to the previous point, I consider that the BC comments on “public interest” proposes the option that “public interest” issue should be considered at the BEGINNING of any relevant PDP that really merits the question.
 If GAC is involved in the PDP cycle from the very beginning and has to take a position on “public interest”, agreeing that the effort is focused on public interest principles, does this solve the GAC late advice problem?
-At least it would require a justification on where the process didi loos its original intent.
+At least it would require a justification on where the process did lose its original intent.

 Furthermore, and based on the internal staff reviews of the PDP process by M. Konings, would an “endogenous” PDP process would make reconsiderations unnecessary?
-It is my personal view that the mayor flaw on the internal analysis of the PDP presented in Durban is the “closed loop” mentality prevailing across ICANN, that keeps everybody outside wondering.
+It is my personal view that the major flaw on the internal analysis of the PDP presented in Durban is the “closed loop” mentality prevailing across ICANN, that keeps everybody outside wondering.
 No beginning stage where outside factors are considered, like the outside definition of public interest as proposed by the BC; no milestone reviews by outside agents, and no higher instance to the Board internal reconsideration (....”and the Cabots speak only to God” syndrome).
 If the outside expert does not consider an “OPEN” PDP process (open beyond the inner circle), considers exogenous factors at different stages, no progress on the issue can be expected.

 With Regard to the Ombudsman

-There was limited public comment on the Ombudsman in the open comments or in the face to face discussion with the ICANN community.

 Among the confidential reports the ATRT received from some members to the community the following comments regarding the ombudsman were listed:

 “The Ombudsman process is defined as an independant (sic) process but the independence of the Ombudsman appears to be incomplete.
 The Ombudsman is to investigate complaints against ICANN at any level, but the office of the Ombudsman appears so restrained and contained.

-A.4.
 Summary of other relevant information

-With regard to Board Reconsideration

-Recent requests for Reconsiderations (since ATRT1) and its decisions

-8 new reconsideration processes have been started, and 6 resolved since ATRT1 report came out and the general perception that they all end up in a negative decision is understandable, but.......:
+With regard to Board reconsideration, since December 2010 eight new Reconsideration Request processes were initiated and six of those “resolved.”
+In the course of its work, ATRT2 found that the general perception throughout the ICANN community is that Reconsideration Requests “all end up in a negative decision.”
+An analysis of the results bears this out:

 Request 13-5: Booking.com B.V.
 (Staff action/inaction on non-exact match “hoteis”)

-BCG recommendation pending, I guess.
+BCG recommendation pending.

 Request 13-4: DotConnectAfrica Trust (Board action/inaction on the GACs Beijing communique impact on dotafrica application)

-Denied as per BCG recommendation, Board resolution pending I guess, as decisions on applications are not final yet
+Denied as per BCG recommendation, Board resolution not finalized

-Request 13-3: Non-Commercial Stakeholders Group (against staff action on Trademarks..+50)
+Request 13-3: Non-Commercial Stakeholders Group (against staff action on TMCH+50)